Jchael12/Jchael12/README.md

 **`Software Engineer`**

-I'm a Software Engineer and Designer.
+I'm a Web Developer and Designer.
 I have been in love with coding and designing, it's rewarding to contribute to the tech industry.
 All upcoming coding projects are being developed from scratch.

 -------------------------------------------